 Note: When setting up your Authenticator app, on your phone you will be prompted to allow the camera, scan a QR code, and if prompted choose to allow notifications as well.

-First, delete any existing Authenticator app(s) listed, and then click + Add method
+First, delete all existing Authenticator app(s) listed, and then click + Add method

 From this point forward, keep clicking the blue buttons, and follow the steps it tells you to perform.